Noise and Airspace

 To extend the downwind leg of a circuit to avoid an aircraft taking off or landing, or to deconflict aircraft to maintain a safe distance.

 The Air Traffic Zone (ATZ) is a 2.5 nautical mile circle centred on the runway.
-This circle of airspace rises from ground level up to 2,000 feet.
-The ATZ is designed to give protection to aircraft during the critical stages of flight when departing, arriving or flying in the vicinity of an aerodrome.
-Click HERE for more information
+This circle of airspace rises from ground level up to 2,000 feet above aerodrome level.
+The ATZ, in which aircraft are controlled by Biggin Hill’s air traffic controllers, is designed to give protection to aircraft during the critical stages of flight when departing, arriving or flying in the vicinity of an aerodrome.
+Click HERE for more information.
+The airspace outside of the ATZ is classified as Class G, see below.